 Natural Capital Accounting in Support of Land Degradation Neutrality- Side Event CoP14 India

-A side-event was jointly organized by the United Nations Statistics Division, UN Environment and the Gabarone Declaration of Sustainability in Africa in close collaboration with UNCCD member countries participating in the NCAVES project or GDSA and the European Union, entitled “Natural Capital Accounting in support of Land Degradation Neutrality.”
-The objective of the session was to provide an overview of the SEEA-EEA, and to illustrate how the various types of accounts can support both implementation and monitoring needs of the convention.
-For example, how accounts can be used to measure progress towards achieving land degradation neutrality and the data generated can be integrated into decisions on how to conserve, sustainably manage and restore land in the context of land use planning.
+The objective of the session is to provide an overview of the SEEA-EEA, and to illustrate how the various types of accounts can contribute directly to UNCCD assessments.
+For example, accounts can be used to measure progress towards achieving land degradation neutrality and the data generated can be integrated into decisions on how to conserve, sustainably manage and restore land in the context of land use planning.

 The session will provide an overview of the different sets of accounts e.g. on ecosystem extent, condition, ecosystem services supply and use, thematic accounts such as on land and carbon, illustrated by country examples.
 The session will disseminate experiences gained as part of the EU funded Natural Capital Accounting and valuation of Ecosystem Services project, in which Brazil, China, India, Mexico and South Africa, are piloting the development of ecosystem accounts (https://seea.un.org/home/Natural-Capital-Accounting-Project), as well as other NCA initiatives such as the World Bank lead WAVES (Wealth Accounting and the Valuation of Ecosystem Services) programme (https://www.wavespartnership.org) and the Gabarone Declaration of Sustainability in Africa (GDSA) (http://www.gaboronedeclaration.com)